marcusho1993/scraping_project/README.md

 # Scraping Project

-Run `scraping_project.py`, which grabs data on every quote from the website <http://quotes.toscrape.com>
+Run `scraping_project.py`, which grabs data on every quote from the website <http://quotes.toscrape.com> to update the quotes.

+Run `game.py` to start the game.

 This project uses **BeautifualSoup** and **requests** to get the data.